trustoverip/tswg-cesr-specification/spec/spec.md

 #### Universal Code table genus/version codes that allow genus/version override

-All genera shall have the following codes in their Count Code table.
-Should the first Group Code embedded in each of these groups be a genus/version code, then the parser shall switch code tables to the code table given by that genus/version code.
-One of the codes in the following table supports this genus/version override.
-No other codes support this feature and are characterized as non-overrideable codes.
+All genera MUST have the following codes in their Count Code table.
+Should the first Group Code embedded in each of these groups be a genus/version code, then the parser MUST switch code tables to the code table given by that genus/version code.
+All of the codes in the following table support this genus/version override.
+All other codes MUST NOT support this feature and are characterized as non-overrideable codes.

-The presence of a genus/version count code that appears as the first element within the framed material of any non-overrideable count code (universal or not) has no special meaning as an override to the stream parser.
-In other words, the parser only treats the genus/version count code, especially as an override, when it appears as the first count code within the framed material of an overrideable universal count code.
-Otherwise, there is no special override meaning to the parser.
+The presence of a genus/version count code that appears as the first element within the framed material of any non-overrideable count code (universal or not) MUST have no special meaning as an override to the stream parser.
+In other words, the parser MUST only treat the genus/version count code, especially as an override, when it appears as the first count code within the framed material of an overrideable universal count code.
+Otherwise, there MUST be no special override meaning to the parser.
 To elaborate, the parser's interpretation of a genus/version code's presence as the first element of the framed material of a non-overrideable count code depends on the framed material context in which it appears.

 For example, suppose some application uses a list (a universal but non-overrideable count code) with a genus/version code as its first element.
 From the perspective of the stream parser, the genus/version count code's appearance as the list's first element has no special override semantics, i.e., its presence provides no special override meaning to the parser.

+All genera MUST have the following codes in their Count Code table.

 |   Code     | Description                       | Code Length | Count Length | Total Length |
 |:----------:|:----------------------------------|:-----------:|:------------:|:------------:|